 The original plan was to deliver the following collection of resources collectively known as the Digital Latin Library (digitallatin.org) by the middle of 2017:

 As that deadline approached, it became clear that an extension would be necessary, owing to the complexity of the project.
 In June of 2017, the AWMF granted an extension of one year.
-The current goal is to launch all components by mid-2018.
+The new goal was to launch all components by mid-2018.

 The implementation grant from the Andrew W. Mellon Foundation expired in July 2018, and the final report was submitted to AWMF ahead of the October deadline.
 All elements of the project are now operational on a server maintained by the director of the DLL project and hosted by the University of Oklahoma.
 The main site at https://digitallatin.org/ provides general information about the DLL’s two main initiatives, each with its own subdomain: the DLL Catalog (https://catalog.digitallatin.org/), and the Library of Digital Latin Texts (https://ldlt.digitallatin.org/).

 The DLL Catalog was launched in August 2018.
 In addition to the library of videos on philology and textual criticism available on the DLL’s main site, the catalog currently contains:

 All of these records are available on an open basis through the Solr-powered search interface at https://catalog.digitallatin.org/ and in JSON-LD format at https://github.com/DigitalLatin/linked-open-data.
 Work continues on a number of projects to expand the content of the catalog.
 Notably, we aim to publish records for nearly all of the editions listed in Engelmann’s Bibliotheca Scriptorum Classicorum, vol. 2: “Scriptores Latini” by the summer of 2019.
 The DLL has also developed a number of Python scripts for acquiring, cleaning, and processing bibliographical data.
 Many of those scripts are also available in the Github repository at https://github.com/DigitalLatin/.